happycog/Antenna/README.md

 - `vimeo_title='true/false'` -- Shows the title on the video.
 Defaults to true.
 - `vimeo_portrait='true/false'` -- Shows the user's avatar on the video.
 Defaults to true.
 - `vimeo_autoplay='true/false'` -- Automatically start playback of the video.
 Defaults to false.
 - `vimeo_api='true/false'` -- Adds 'api=1' to the vimeo embed url to allow JavaScript API usage.
-Defaults to false.
+Defaults to false. *NOTE*: only use this if you're using the legacy Vimeo "Froogaloop" API.
+Keep it off if you're using the new, Player.js API.
 - `vimeo_color='EFEFEF'` -- changes the color of the player controls, and the color of the video title (if enabled).
 The parameter here expects a hex color code.
 - `vimeo_loop='true/false'` -- loops the Vimeo video automatically
 - `{video_description}` -- The description of the video, as set in Vimeo